ewan-tho/magegen/README.md

 2. Interface models for each table.
 3. Domain models for each table.
 4. Resource models for each table.
+5. Repository interfaces for all models.
+6. Repositories for each repository interface.

 These files will be generated using a fairly vanilla directory structure under the `./generated` directory relative to where the script is run from.